phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ## Other annotations

-Do can define the model metadata using annotations.
+You can define the model metadata using annotations.
 GraphQL has built in annotations for all options, but also support JsonB annotations.
 Most annotations can be used on a field or a method and the following will apply:

 - If the annotation is on the field, it applies to both output type (result of a query/mutation) and the input type (input parameter to a query/mutation)
 - If the annotation is only on a getter method, it applies only to the output type (result of a query/mutation)
 - If the annotation is only on a setter method, it applies only to the input type (input parameter to a query/mutation)

-Here some of the options available:
+Here are some of the options available:

 - `@Name` (or `@JsonbProperty`) will name the field.
 If the annotation is not present, the field name (or method name without the get/set/is) will be used.
 - `@Description` can be used to provide a description in the generated schema for entity types and fields.